Certifications & Training

 Current Status

-- Staying at the DM level — I have no plans to become an instructor.
+- Staying at the DM level - I currently have no plans to become an instructor.
 I prefer helping people more than formally teaching them.

 Certifications by Agency